ocawley2/Flock-n-Swarm/README.md

 # Swarm

 This is an extension of the existing Boids program by jyanar.
+See: https://github.com/jyanar/Boids

-See: https://github.com/jyanar/Boids I extended it to include a swarming behaviour based on the Lenard-Jones potential function.
+I extended it to include a swarming behaviour based on the Lenard-Jones potential function.
-The user can now switch between Floacking and Swarming behaviours by pressing the Space Bar.
+The user can now switch between Flocking and Swarming behaviours by pressing the Space Bar.

 Original Readme: